Choristoneura fumiferana: Taxonomy

 Clemens originally named the eastern spruce budworm, C. fumiferana, in 1865, which was recognized as a Nearctic representative of the genus Choristoneura.
 At this time, the name applied to populations in a variety of geographic regions and biotopes.
 The C. pinus, a distinct form of the Choristoneura, was later established as a separate species.
 However, a large group of this genus in the western part of North America remained taxonomically undefined as the "western complex" until T.N.
 Freeman established several new species in 1967.
 Field collections of late instar larvae of Choristoneura populations were taken from a range of localities in a wide arc, from the Atlantic seaboard along the edge of the Laurentian Shield to the Mackenzie River area near the Arctic Ocean.
 From these collections, only points east of the Rocky Mountain foothills yielded C. fumiferana.
-The two-year-cycle budworm C. biennis occurs only in the subalpine forest region, with alpine fir and interior spruce as hosts.
+The two-year-cycle budworm C. biennis occurs only in the subalpine forest region, with alpine fir and Alberta spruce as hosts.
 Budworm populations from Rocky Mountain regions south of the area of introgressive hybridization of spruce differ from C. biennis.
 Other budworms are of little or no consequence with respect to spruces.

 Range and habitat

 The range of the eastern spruce budworm is the largest of all budworms and coincides with the range of its hosts: fir and spruce trees in eastern North America, primarily in Canada.
 It includes the Boreal Forest as well as the Great Lakes-St. Lawrence, Northern, and Acadian forest regions.
 This range extends westward to Alaska.
-The spruce budworm is commonly found in boreal and sub-boreal forest regions, specifically those that consist of spruce-fir forests.
+The spruce budworm is commonly found in boreal and sub-boreal forest regions, specifically those that consist of spruce–fir forests.